The MG3 is a simple supermini with an attractively low starting price

 Reliability and Safety

 Yet while the car is scoring points with owners, it’s behind the pack when it comes to safety.
-A Euro NCAP crash test rating of three stars is a concern; especially as it was tested in 2014, when the test wasn't as tough as it is today, and many rivals achieve five stars.
+A Euro NCAP crash test rating of three stars is a concern; especially as it was tested in 2014, when the test wasn't as tough as it is today, and many rivals achieve five stars in the later test.

 The fact that six airbags, stability control, hill hold assist and tyre pressure monitoring come as standard does little to offset worries about the MG3’s crash safety failings, and it seems that there’s more to the apparently poor build quality and cheap-feeling materials inside the car than meets the eye.
 For example, the MG3 scored 20 fewer points in the adult crash protection test than the Skoda Citigo, which is a much smaller car.